DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 **Create a new tile:**

+To do this, you need to be in the `admin backend <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/admin.html#admin>`_

 1. Click ``Add a new tile``
 2. Select whether it will be found in the Contact or Group page type
 3. Name it.